Crime compensation claims and disasters

 Dependency claims for the death of a worker should be made within two years of the worker’s death.

 The Country Fire Authority (CFA) administers its own compensation scheme for injured CFA volunteers.
-This compensation scheme, as established under the Country Fire Authority Act and the CFA Regulations, mirrors the entitlements under the Workplace Injury Rehabilitation and Compensation Act.
-This can include assistance with medical expenses, weekly payments of up to 90 per cent of a volunteer’s pre-injury average weekly earnings, as well as lump sum compensation if the volunteer has suffered an ongoing, permanent injury.
+This compensation scheme, as established under the Country Fire Authority Act and the CFA Regulations, mirrors the entitlements under the WIRC Act.
+This can include assistance with medical expenses, weekly payments of up to 90 per cent of a volunteer’s pre-injury average weekly earnings, as well as lump-sum compensation if the volunteer has suffered an ongoing, permanent injury.

 If the volunteer’s injury has occurred in negligent circumstances, they may also be entitled to bring a claim for damages under the Wrongs Act 1958 (Vic).
-This claim must be commenced within three years of the volunteer sustaining their injury.
+The claim must be commenced within three years of the volunteer sustaining their injury.
 Any damages paid may result in a payback of compensation received under the Emergency Services or CFA compensation schemes.
 Get legal advice about the implications of this payback before a damages claim is pursued.

 Injuries arising from negligence (public liability)

 If it is established that a fire was started and/or spread through the fault of another party, a person who sustains injury as a result of that fire may be entitled to compensation.
 For a personal injuries claim to be made for pain and suffering, the injured person must establish that they suffer from either: